affe4ever/multiqueue_experiments/README.md

-This repository contains experiments to evaluate the effectiveness of relaxation for a master thesis at chalmers university.
+This repository contains experiments to evaluate the effectiveness of relaxation for a master's thesis at Chalmers University of Technology.
 It is a modified fork where features deemed unnecesary are removed.
-For benchmarking properties exra metrics are added to the dijkstra experiments.
+For benchmarking purposes exra metrics are added to the Dijsktra experiments.